hardik-vala/hardik-vala/_posts/2024-12-16-engineering-self-confidence.md

 ## What is self-confidence?

 We know confidence when we feel it.
 But the concept is fuzzy and elusive.
-We can also recognize when others have it--and when they don’t.
+We can also recognize when others have it---and when they don't.
 But almost nobody can pin down a definition.

 Fortunately, over the last few decades, confidence has been subject to academic rigor.
 Researchers have studied it, dissected it, and given us a clearer understanding of what it actually is.
 Here’s one of the best definitions I've come across: